 - Parasites have the slowest evolution, but boast high resistance to the environment; their bonus being low visibility (hard to notice by the population).

-Once you have chosen, you get to name your disease.
+Once players have chosen, they get to name the disease.

 The bottom bar is the main control area.
 It has the Menu button, World button, Disease button, number of Evolution points listed, Time control and Current Time.